aguynamededward/gms2.3_adv_state_machine/README.md

 # HOW DOES THIS WORK? (documentation)

-It uses integers stored in a local variable ("ADV_STATE") on the calling object to manage progression through each primary tier and sub-tier state.
+It uses integers stored in local variables ("ADV_STATE" and "ADV_STATE_LAST") on the calling object to manage progression through each primary tier and sub-tier state.

+These functions are designed to be run on the object whose state you want to track.
+To get/set states on other objects, check the External functions below.

 ## Getting the State
 ###  adv_state_get( [primary_tier_int] )